 4. Protein Powders

-Substitute for Yogurt in Smoothie - More Options
+Substitute for Yogurt in Smoothies - More Options

 Can I use milk instead of yogurt in a smoothie?